 Allegations of corruption within the AFP and the Australian Criminal Intelligence Commission (ACIC) are referred to the Australian Commission for Law Enforcement Integrity (www.aclei.gov.au).

-The Ombudsman also inspects and reports on covert or intrusive law enforcement activities undertaken by the AFP, the ACIC and other bodies including state and territory police forces.
-In addition, the ombudsman oversees the retention and storage of data by these organisations.
+The Law Enforcement Ombudsman also inspects and reports on covert or intrusive law enforcement activities undertaken by the AFP, the ACIC and other bodies including state and territory police forces.
+In addition, the Law Enforcement Ombudsman oversees the retention and storage of data by these bodies.
 These roles are provided by:

 • the Telecommunications (Interception and Access) Act 1979 (Cth), in relation to the interception of telecommunications, access to stored communications, and the retention of telecommunications data (i.e. metadata);